 Brave and Solana Partnership Details

-For its part, Solana will implement the Themis Protocol, a recent move by the Brave project to decentralize the advertising feature of its privacy-focused browser.
+For its part, Solana will implement the Themis Protocol, a recent move by the Brave project to decentralize the advertising features of its privacy-focused browser.
 Brave’s native token, BAT, also stands to benefit, since the partnership requires that Solana encourage developers to promote BAT on applications developed on the network.

 The latest developments come off the back of increased adoption of Solana’s technology, which lures users with the promise of faster and cheaper transactions.